JonathanBuchner/JonathanBuchner/README.md

 # Greetings!
 ### On GitHub I am:
+- Developing curriculum in *Microsoft Leap's Internal Program* GitHub organization
 - Engaging in projects I may later work on with my students
 - Revisiting algorithms and data structures
-- Developing content in Microsoft Leap's Internal Program organization.

 ### I enjoy:
 - Writing code and solving problems.
-- Supporting career changers and career returners for building self-confidence and developing their learner mindset
+- Supporting career changers and career returners by building their confidence and learner mindset
 - Thinking about how system's constituent parts interrelate and how systems work within the context of larger systems
 - Raft guiding, climbing instructing, backcountry skiing, and walking around outside